Commodoreprime/skyrimse-linux-steam-mod-bootstraper/README.md

 This script relies on a mod organizer and other tools such as LOOT to compile a correct load order and to store uncompressed mods.
 Basicly do everything except launch the game.

+**Load order is not too well understood by this script, it will unify based on the order of `modlist.txt`.
+This will have to be fixed later**

 This script runs off of the structure of a portable instance of [Mod Organizer 2](https://github.com/ModOrganizer2/modorganizer) where all data is under `C:\\Modding\\MO2`.